Mir Afsar Ali

-Mir Afsar Ali or Mir is an Indian radio jockey, television anchor, singer, comedian, actor and media personality.
+Mir Afsar Ali (born 13 February 1975) is an Indian radio jockey, television anchor, singer, comedian, actor and media personality.
 He was the host of Mirakkel, a Comedy show on Zee Bangla and Hi Kolkata on Radio Mirchi.
-He gives voice over on a show in which suspenseful stories are read named Sunday Suspense on Radio Mirchi.
-He is also the producer and presenter of a popular Bengali food vlogging channel "Foodka" since 2017.
+He read on the show Sunday Suspense on Radio Mirchi.
+He is also the producer and presenter of the Bengali food vlogging channel "Foodka" since 2017.

-He left Radio Mirchi on 1 July 2022.
-27 years of relationship with radio.